Audi A4: Facelift (2012–2015)

 The facelift model of the Audi A4 was released in 2012 for the 2013 model year.
 It features redesigned LED headlamps and taillights, front air dam with fog lamps, and closely set twin exhausts.
 Interior changes include Bluetooth connectivity for audio streaming (nav equipped models only) and a redesigned ignition key.
 Controls for air-conditioning, infotainment, and power windows gain chrome clasps.
 Other detail interior changes include larger steering column stalk switches first seen in the D4-series Audi A8 and a simplified layout for the HVAC control panel – for example the temperature setting for the heated seats is now directly set by a single button and is no longer controlled using the MMI dial.
 The A4 includes a radio with eight speakers as standard, while the MMI navigation system with voice dialogue is optional.
 A new "Drive Select System" allows drivers to choose comfort, dynamic, individual, or efficiency modes for fuel-efficiency.
-The power output of the 1.8 TFSI engine is 170 BHP and 320 Nm of torque – up 10 BHP and 70 Nm from the previous versions.
+The power output of the 1.8 TFSI engine is 170 bhp and 320 Nm of torque – up 10 bhp and 70 Nm from the previous versions.
 Electromechanical power steering is standard.

-In Europe, the wide range of Audi A4 saloon and Avant estate are available with the 1.8 TFSI, 2.0 TFSI, and 3.0 TFSI gasoline engines (same 7-speed S tronic and 3.0 TFSI supercharged V6 as the Audi S4 but detuned to 272bhp and 292lb ft of torque in the A4 3.0 TFSI) Twin Test: BMW 335i Vs Audi A4 3.0 TFSI…, as well as 2.0 TDI, 2.0 TDIe, and 3.0 TDI diesel motors.
+In Europe, the wide range of Audi A4 saloon and Avant estate are available with the 1.8 TFSI, 2.0 TFSI, and 3.0 TFSI gasoline engines (same 7-speed S tronic and 3.0 TFSI supercharged V6 as the Audi S4 but detuned to 272 bhp and 292 lb ft of torque in the A4 3.0 TFSI) Twin Test: BMW 335i Vs Audi A4 3.0 TFSI…, as well as 2.0 TDI, 2.0 TDIe, and 3.0 TDI diesel motors.
 Trim levels are Attraction, Ambition, and Ambiente.
 In the UK, the A4 range is offered in SE, SE Technik, Technik, S line, and Black Edition model grades.
 All-wheel-drive Quattro is offered in most engine and grade combinations.

 For North America, the facelift model Audi A4 sedan is only offered with a 2.0 TFSI turbocharged inline-4 gasoline engine, while the performance upgrade remains the Audi S4 with a 3.0 TFSI supercharged V6 gasoline engine, and no diesel engines were offered.
 Model grades are Premium, Premium Plus, and Prestige.
 The Avant was discontinued, leaving the Allroad Quattro as the only station wagon body style.
 For the 2016 model year, the A4 and S4 continued in B8 production.
 The B9 A4 would not reach the North American market until the 2017 model year, while the S4 variant would not be available until the 2018 model year.